 So, if you’re playing as a club within Europe’s top 5 leagues, EPL, La Liga, Serie A, Ligue 1 or Bundesliga, I highly recommend setting all of those leagues as Playable.

 I like to select some of the other reputable leagues in Europe too, and usually aim for a database size of 40,000 players.
 Many FM players will choose to go higher than this, and many lower, but I’ve never had any issues in scouting wonderkids or running out of quality players with 40k.

 Also, the leagues you add here can be changed each season within the FM settings.

 There are a few more advanced settings on this screen which can be left to their default options, you may wish to play with these when you’re more comfortable with Football Manager – I quite enjoy disabling the first transfer window to keep teams as they are in real life for the first half of the season.

 Upon the database of player’s and clubs being built, you’ll be able to get started with meeting your board, staff members and players.
 This will allow you to understand the club goals, the culture of the club and what is expected of you as a manager.

-The club vision is new to FM21and allows you to have different objectives as you progress through your save.
+The club vision is new to Football Manager and allows you to have different objectives as you progress through your save.
 To begin with, you will be given a 5 year plan.